 Our community consists of:

-First Aiders - the designated first aiders who ensure that someone in the office is always able to provide medical support until to arrival of qualified professionals.
+First Aiders - the designated first aiders ensure that someone in the office is always able to provide medical support until the arrival of qualified professionals.

 Fire Marshals - the fire marshals are tasked with ensuring our working environment is safe and free from hazards.

 Well-Being Team – a group of volunteers that support the well-being of all colleagues.

 Fund-Raising Team – a group of volunteers that organise events to raise money for both local and national charities.

 Colleague Consultation Forum (CCF) – colleague representatives are elected to the CCF to provide a means of communication and consultation with colleagues regarding issues and matters that may affect colleagues at TDS from time to time.

 Diversity Working Group (DWG) – this group includes members of the CCF, well-being team, fund-raising team plus other volunteers.
 We work with TDS management to ensure that we promote equality, diversity and inclusion within the workplace.

 As first aiders, our main goal is to ensure that there is always a person able to give first aid support in the event of an accident or emergency at the office until a medical professional can be consulted or called to attend, dependent upon which is more appropriate.
 We keep a confidential and consensual record of employees medical conditions and medications, to ensure that should we be unable to give this information to medical professionals, it can be given so that we can receive the most appropriate care.
 We regularly review the first aid supplies to ensure that we always have what is required to treat minor injuries e.g., plasters, bandages and cool packs etc. The first aiders go on refresher courses to guarantee that we don’t become rusty in our knowledge and can offer the best service should it be required.